 Playcraft Santorini 7’ Outdoor Slate (~$3,500-4,500)

 This is the luxury option.
 If you have a covered patio or gazebo and money isn’t your primary concern, the Santorini gives you something most convertible buyers never get: real slate.
-That means consistent, fast play.
-Ball response that makes sense.
-Banks that work like they should.
+That means fast, consistent play and the kind of ball response that makes banks work the way they should.

 The aluminum frame handles moisture without swelling like wood would.
 The slate surface doesn’t care about humidity.
 You get all the conversions: pool, dining, ping-pong, and general entertaining surface, all without the compromise of MDF.

-The compromise is price.
-You’re spending nearly twice what a premium MDF table costs.
-For casual home players, that extra $2,000 doesn’t justify itself.
+All that permanence costs you.
+At $3,500 and up, you’re spending nearly twice what a premium MDF table costs, and for casual home players that extra $2,000 doesn’t justify itself.
 But if you’re serious enough about pool that the MDF thing bothers you, and you have the space and weather to support an outdoor table, this is the option that doesn’t feel like settling.

 I tested this on covered patios with humidity in the 60-70% range, and it performed like an indoor table.
-No warping.
-No dead spots developing.
-No cotton-mouth feel on the rails.
+Nothing warped and no dead spots developed, and the rails stayed firm the whole time.
+If outdoor play is the whole point for you, our best outdoor pool tables roundup covers more options at friendlier prices.

 Check Price on Amazon →